-If the device supplying the deflection coil current is either an e-beam power supply or a non-bipolar beam sweep controller, the negative coil terminal MUST be connected to the common line, and the positive coil terminal MUST be connected to the 'hot' or control line.
+If the device supplying the deflection coil current is either an e-beam power supply or a non-bipolar beam sweep controller, the coil's negative terminal MUST be connected to the common line, and the coil's positive terminal MUST be connected to the 'hot' or control line.
 The source can be damaged if these connections are reversed.
 The gun's warranty does NOT cover damage resulting from operation with the longitudinal coil leads connected the wrong way around.